Phoenix Suns: 1992–2000: Streaking Sun look

 In time for the move to the America West Arena for the 1992–93 season, the Suns overhauled their look.
 The home white and road purple uniforms now feature the "Streaking Sun" logo in the chest with "Suns" on top and the number at the bottom.
 The shorts feature the word "Phoenix" in orange letters written diagonally on the left leg.
 Prior to the 1994–95 season, the Suns introduced a black alternate uniform featuring the same template.

 2000–2013: Seven Seconds or Less look

-Before the 2000–01 season the Suns changed to a more simplistic uniform style.
-The home white uniform has the word "Suns" and the numbers in purple with orange trim along with purple side stripes.
-The road purple uniform has the word "Phoenix" and the numbers in white with orange trim along with grey side stripes.
+Before the 2000–01 season, the Suns changed to a more simplistic uniform style.
+The home white uniform had the word "Suns", the numbers in purple with orange trim, and purple side stripes.
+The road purple uniform had the word "Phoenix" and the numbers in white with orange trim along with grey side stripes.
 An orange alternate uniform, with the abbreviation "PHX" and the numbers in white with purple trim along with grey side stripes, arrived prior to the 2003–04 season.
 All three uniforms featured the updated "Streaking Sun" alternate logo on the stripes while the players' numbers were seen on the left leg until the 2005–06 season.